Transforming how we work and do creativity.

-- Systems thinking takes a step back and looks at the bigger picture.
+- Systems thinking urges us to take a step back and look at the bigger picture.

-Fresh Thinking shows how new approaches and innovative practices are solving old issues and challenges in your organization or community.
-Getting to the root cause of a problem by considering other angles, showing openness to ideas, engaging with community and taking a wider view are keys to success in designing creative solutions.
-Systems thinking takes a step back and looks at the bigger picture.
+Fresh Thinking shows how new approaches and innovative practices are solving old issues and challenges in our sector.
+Getting to the root cause of a problem by considering other angles, showing openness to ideas while also engaging with connected communities are keys to success in designing creative solutions.
+It’s all about taking a step back and looking at the bigger picture.

-This barrier reflects impoverished and scarcity-based thinking of many arts organizations who have difficulty cycling out of their current capacity due to, in some cases, an organization culture that may not value skills and professional development or openness to new ideas and practices, and cites lack of resources as their main issue (while many other organizations have cycled out of their limited capacity towards abundance).
-Our goal is to create a safe for your peers in arts and culture to listen and learn from you.
+This barrier reflects the impoverished and scarcity-based thinking of many arts organizations who have difficulty cycling out of their current capacity.
+In some cases, due to an organizational culture that may not value skills and professional development or openness to new ideas and practices, and cites lack of resources as their main issue (while many other organizations have cycled out of their limited capacity towards abundance).

-There is fundamentally a lack of work/life balance for many arts workers of sacrificing their health/personal life/financial position for the work they do for their organizations and communities.
-The systemic issue being not fundamentally valuing the time and capacity of arts workers and volunteers, and the need for professionalizing arts administration in B.C.
+There is a fundamental lack of work/life balance for many working in arts and culture.
+Many often having to sacrifice their health, personal life, and financial position for the work they do for their organizations and communities.
+At the root, it’s a systemic issue that undermines the value of time and capacity of artists and cultural workers, and the need for professionalizing arts administration in B.C.

 Are you interested in learning more or have questions about systems change and how we apply that to our work at Arts BC?
 Email us at [email protected] or give us a call at +1-778-410-5104.